Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Related Work

 Recent advancements in interpreting neural activations as human-readable concepts have made significant contributions to the field of model interpretability.
 OpenAI's work \cite{bills2023language} on GPT-2 stands out, where they interpreted neurons across all MLP layers.
 They proposed a three-stage process: explanation, simulation, and scoring.
 Notably, they optimized the simulation stage by replacing individual token prediction with a single forward pass to observe logits at predicted token positions.
-Similarly, the Transluce project\cite{choi2024automatic} adopted a comparable interpretation workflow but innovated by distilling an explainer model to replace the costly GPT-4 calls.
+Similarly, the Transluce project~\cite{choi2024automatic} adopted a comparable interpretation workflow but innovated by distilling an explainer model to replace the costly GPT-4 calls.
 Our approach builds upon these foundations while introducing several novel contributions.
-Firstly, we extend the interpretation to features learned by Sparse Autoencoders (SAEs), a previously unexplored domain in neuron interpretation.
-Secondly, our comparative analysis reveals that large reasoning models (LRMs) can support activation predictions for multiple positions in a single inference, significantly reducing interpretation costs.
+Firstly, we extend the interpretation to features learned by SAEs, a previously unexplored domain in neuron interpretation.
+Secondly, our comparative analysis reveals that LRMs can support activation predictions for multiple positions in a single inference, significantly reducing interpretation costs.
 Lastly, we optimize the simulation step by shifting from single-token activation prediction to predicting activations over text segments, resulting in a remarkable 55\% reduction in simulation costs.
-These innovations not only enhance the efficiency of the interpretation process but also broaden its applicability to more complex model architectures.